Brown Ideye: Aris

 On 20 June 2019, he joined Aris on a one-year contract, for an annual fee of €500,000.

 Ideye had to wait until mid September to find his first goal, when he scored in a stunning 4–0 home win against Panathinaikos, which was also the first of the season.
 One week later, he received a low cross from Giannis Fetfatzidis and sent the ball in the back of the net, opening the score in an away Derby of Thessaloniki against PAOK, which ended as a 2–2 draw.
 On 27 October 2019, he scored from the penalty spot, sealing a 2–0 home win against Panetolikos.
 On 14 December 2019, he returned to the starring line-up, after a two-game suspension, and scored in a 3–1 away loss against OFI.
 On 19 December 2019, Nigerian striker Brown Ideye netted after 12 and 25 minutes to set an irresistible Aris on their way to complete a hammering 4–0 win against Volos.

 On 8 January 2020, he scored in a 1–0 away win against Xanthi, in the first leg of the round of 16 of the Greek Cup and in the rematch he netted another one, helping to a 2–1 win and a qualification to the quarter finals.
 On 22 February 2020, he scored an equalizer in a 2–2 away draw against Lamia.

 On 14 June 2020, he scored in a 3–1 away loss against Olympiacos for the Superleague championship play-offs.

+Enyimba

+In December 2024, Ideye signed for Nigerian Professional Football League club Enyimba until the end of the 2024–25 season.
+After leaving the club at the end of the season, he publicly raised concerns over player welfare and unpaid bonuses.